BryanPlummer/cite/README.md

 ### Precomputed Features

-Along with our example data processing script in `data_processing_example` you can download our precomputed (PASCAL) features for the Flickr30K Entities dataset [here](https://drive.google.com/file/d/1m5DQ3kh2rCkPremgM91chQgJYZxnEbZw/view?usp=sharing) (52G).
+Along with our example data processing script in `data_processing_example` you can download our precomputed (PASCAL) features for the Flickr30K Entities dataset [here](https://drive.google.com/open?id=10h55xBQnaYAEwODsi8Wy5CEsajAoZuzc) (126G) and ReferIt dataset [here](https://drive.google.com/open?id=1tQNG4iUXiGatnbeaO6HV3por7U5WoruH) (88G).
 Unpack the features in a folder named `data` or update the path in the data loader class.

-Our best CITE model on Flickr30K Entities using these precomputed features can be found [here](https://drive.google.com/open?id=1rmeIqYTCIduNc2QWUEdXLHFGrlOzz2xO).
+Our best CITE model using these precomputed features can be on Flickr30K Entities can be found [here](https://drive.google.com/open?id=1vsFqVPVd3vtYfhYTcCmS3HvHOajTycbo) and ReferIt dataset [here]([here](https://drive.google.com/open?id=1P9g9C-BjY-DWIptvV80HE-hEbCDMk6jM)).

-You can download the raw Flickr30K Entities data [here](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/), but isn't necessary to use our precomputed features.
+You can download the raw Flickr30K Entities data [here](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/) and ReferIt [here](http://tamaraberg.com/referitgame/), but isn't necessary to use our precomputed features.

 Many thanks to [Kevin Shih](https://scholar.google.com/citations?user=4x3DhzAAAAAJ&hl=en) and [Liwei Wang](https://scholar.google.com/citations?user=qnbdnZEAAAAJ&hl=en) for access to their [Similarity Network](https://arxiv.org/abs/1704.03470) code that was used as the basis for this implementation.